stellar-deprecated/horizon/docs/tutorials/follow-received-payments.md

 category: Tutorials
 ---

-This tutorial shows how easy it is to watch for incoming payments on an [account][concept_account] using JavaScript and `EventSource`.
+This tutorial shows how easy it is to watch for incoming payments on an [account](https://github.com/stellar/docs/tree/master/concepts/accounts.md) using JavaScript and `EventSource`.
 We will eschew using [`stellar-sdk`](https://github.com/stellar/stellar-sdk), the high-level helper library, to show that it is possible for you to perform this task on your own, with whatever programming language you would like to use.